 The key word is 'emphasis.'
-If we have big hairy final exam that takes the better part of a week, should we expect students to understand when we say 'but it only counts for 20% of your grade.'?
+If we have big hairy final exam weeks, should we expect students to understand when we say 'but it only counts for 20% of your grade'?
 Our statement falls unheard.
 The fact that we take time out of our schedule to do 'testing' says it all.